wasp-lang/haskell-handbook/expression-problem.md

 Does this mean that Expression Problem is broken?
 Really depends on how those type signatures are used.
 What if we want to have some bigger type, maybe some monad transformer stack, that contains an expression as part of its state -> what would the type signature be there, and if we need to change it when we add new data type / structure, is that causing the Expression Problem?
 I don't understand this well enough yet, and I haven't created a real world example to test how it behaves.

 ## Conclusion
-"Tagless Final" approach seems like a good way to completely solve Expression Problem in Haskell, although I am not yet convinced practical is the solution in real world use cases (but I haven't understood / tested it out well enough so that is why).
+The "Tagless Final" approach seems like a good way to completely solve Expression Problem in Haskell, although I am not yet convinced practical is the solution in real world use cases (but I haven't understood / tested it out well enough so that is why).

-On the other hand, simpler approach I used above almost solves it (requires updating of just one line when new operation is added), I find it more intuitive, and I am more assured of its practicality in real world use cases, so I would probably pick that one for now if need be.
+On the other hand, the simpler approach I used above almost solves it (requires updating of just one line when a new operation is added).
+I find it more intuitive, and I am more assured of its practicality in real world use cases, so I would probably pick that one for now if need be.

-Finally, there are other ways to solve this problem that I didn't investigate yet (because they seemed more complex), so e.g. it might be worth looking into http://www.cs.ru.nl/~W.Swierstra/Publications/DataTypesALaCarte.pdf .
+Finally, there are other ways to solve this problem that I haven't investigated yet (because they seemed more complex); it might be worth looking into [Data Types A La Carte](http://www.cs.ru.nl/~W.Swierstra/Publications/DataTypesALaCarte.pdf) .

-And important thing to ask ourselves -> is Expression Problem really a problem?
+And important thing to ask ourselves -> is the Expression Problem really a problem?
 It seems to me like it rarely is!